Manufacturing

 Can you match a specific brand color across a 12-colorway run?

-Yes — we run a Pantone-matched mill-cert protocol on cast PMMA pellets before extrusion-equivalent batching, then verify each colorway with a spectrophotometer at four points per batch. ΔE ≤ 2 is our acceptance threshold for brand-color (the typical eye can detect ΔE ≥ 3 under standard lighting).
-For colorways outside the standard Plaskolite or Mitsubishi cast range, we add a custom mill batch on the front of production — 14-day pre-production lead time on the front end, but consistent across every set in the order.
+Yes — the color is controlled at the source: a Pantone-matched mill certificate on the cast PMMA, held to a ΔE ≤ 2 tolerance for brand color (the typical eye starts to detect a difference around ΔE 3 under standard lighting).
+We color-check finished tiles against the approved Pantone reference so any drift gets caught before shipping.
+For colorways outside the standard Plaskolite or Mitsubishi cast range, we order a custom mill batch at the front of production — a 14-day pre-production lead time, but consistent across every set in the order.

 Scoping a custom acrylic mahjong tile run?

-We'll send a sample tile in cast PMMA with the engraving method you're considering, plus the spectrophotometer report on the colorway you'd specify for a 144-tile production run.
+We'll send a sample tile in cast PMMA with the engraving method you're considering, plus a color match against the Pantone reference you'd specify for a 144-tile production run.
 5-day sample turn, 28-day production for a typical 12-colorway OEM order.